trentlarson/endorser-ch/README.md

 - rework date for consistent preimage: either timestamp or UTC
 - reject duplicate JWT submissions
 - allow for event time to check against true time (store as seconds? ug)
+- fix mobile display
+  - in browser, to get the RHS to all show, turned off these in the second-to-last "inherited from" style: flex-direction & webkit-flex-direction and justify-content & webkit-justify-content

 - How do I find the app address or ID?
+0xa55...40b, from phone to IP: 0x669...e8a then 0x1b2...2e6